-Depending on which statistics you read, unauthorized immigrants are between five and ten times more likely to be victims of crime than others in the United States.
-Worse, if immigrants are undocumented, they have a significant potential deterrent to reporting crime: the threat of deportation.
+Illegal immigrants are five to ten times more likely to be victims of crime than others in the United States.
+Undocumented immigrants have a significant potential deterrent to reporting crime: the threat of deportation.

-If you are an unauthorized immigrant and have been the victim of a certain crime, you may be eligible to receive a U visa.
-This category of visa provides valid nonimmigrant status, legal authorization to work in the United States, and a potential path toward legal permanent residency.
+If you are an undocumented immigrant and have been the victim of a particular crime, you may be eligible to receive a U visa.

-The U nonimmigrant visa is awarded for a period of up to four years.
-After three years, the U visa holder may apply for legal permanent residency.
+The U nonimmigrant visa is awarded for up to four years.
+After three years, the U visa holder may apply for lawful permanent residency.

 To be eligible for a U visa, you must meet the following criteria: